 There are bacteria in the mouth that produce acids that are responsible for causing cavities by using sugar from candy and juices.
 Despite this fact, even those who do not eat candy, drink soda, or have thin enamel can also develop cavities from an inadequate oral hygiene program because of poor oral hygiene.
 The combination of food particles left on your teeth and bacteria in your mouth causes plaque to form on your teeth, producing acids that destroy your tooth enamel and eventually lead to cavities in your teeth.

-Those interested in Affordable dental implants in San Diego can contact the San Diego Smile Center for more information.
+Those interested in Affordable dental implants San Diego can contact the San Diego Smile Center for more information.

 Untreated cavities cause problems.